alecjara/live-coding/README-NODE.md

 - Default exports: `module.exports = <expression to export>`
 - Named exports: `exports.<namespace> = <expression to export>`"

+- Project: Add support for an additional operation, ["med" to the switch](may/26-05/index.js)

 [27/05/2020](may/27-05)

 - Review from previous lessons (module exports)
+- CODEMOTION conferences